Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Step 4: Create Embeddings

-This is where each product gets converted into the numerical format CLIP understands:
+Convert each product into a numerical format CLIP understands:

 Step 5: Build Search Functionality